shoaiyb/powered-by/README.md

 <br><br>

-This plugin adds Slovenian translations to the WonderCMS admin area.
+This plugin adds
+Proud of your WonderCMS powered website?
+Share the word to your visitors then!